sedostheatre/sedos.co.uk/input/shows/2019-a-swell-party.md

 ---
 title: A Swell Party
 year: "2019"
-authors: Music and Lyrics by COLE PORTER
+authors: Music and lyrics by COLE PORTER
 authors2: Written by JOHN KANE
 authors3: Conceived by DAVID KERNAN
 subtitle: A celebration of the life & work of COLE PORTER